 The students pursuing B. Tech.
 (Res.) degree may need specialized knowledge in the areas of their theses.

-For this reason, the curriculum provides for two research electives to be selected in Semester VII and Semester VIII.
-Every School prepares a list of Research Electives and announces, at the beginning of every semester, the course which will be offered in that semester.
+For this reason, the curriculum provides for two research electives to be selected in Semester VII and semester, the course which will be offered in that semester.
 The student is required to select the electives from out of these offered lists.